Decomposition of some Witten-Reshetikhin-Turaev Representations into Irreducible Factors: Introduction

-Here $p=2(k+2)\geq 3$ is an even integer indexing the representations and $V_{p,g}$ is a finite dimensional complex vector space.
-These representations are equipped with an invariant scalar product $\left< , \right>_{p,g}$ with respect to which they are unitary.
+Here $p\geq 6$ is an even integer indexing the representations, called the \textit{level}, and $V_p(\Sigma_g)$ is a~finite-dimensional complex vector space.
+These representations are equipped with an invariant Hermitian non-degenerate form $\langle \, ,\, \rangle_{p,g}$.

 The goal of this paper is to decompose some of these representations into irreducible factors.
-Only few results are known concerning their decomposition.
-In \cite{BHMV2}, an explicit proper submodule of $V_{p,g}$ is given whenever $4$ divides $p$.
-In \cite{Ro} it is shown that $V_{p,g}$ is irreducible when $\frac{p}{2}$ is an odd prime.
-Robert's proof extends word-by-word to show that the modules $V_{18,g}$ are also irreducible.
-In \cite{AF} the authors showed that for $p=24,36,60$ then $V_{p,g}$ contains at least three invariant submodules.
-Finally we gave in \cite{Koju1} an explicit decomposition into irreducible factors of the modules $V_{p,1}$ for arbitrary level $p\geq 3$.
+There are only few results in that direction.
+In \cite{BHMV2}, the authors construct an explicit proper invariant submodule of $V_p(\Sigma_g)$, when $4$ divides $p$.
+Roberts proved in \cite{Ro} that $\rho_{p,g}$ is irreducible if $\frac{p}{2}$ is an odd prime.
+An immediate extension of his proof shows that the representations $\rho_{18,g}$ are irreducible.
+In \cite{AF}, Andersen and Fjelstad proved that for $p=24,36,60$, the $\emcg$-module $V_p(\Sigma_g)$ contains at least three invariant submodules.
+The author gave in \cite{Koju1} an explicit decomposition into irreducible factors of the modules $V_p(\Sigma_1)$, arising in genus one, for arbitrary level $p\geq 3$.
+Note that one can extend the definition of the Witten--Reshetikhin--Turaev representations to mapping class groups of punctured surfaces, which are indexed by some coloring of the punctures in addition to the level.
+Koberda and Santharoubane showed in~\cite{KoberdaSantharoubane17} that any representation of a punctured surface with at least one puncture colored by $1$ is irreducible.